JohnGiorgi/mathematics-for-machine-learning/docs/linear_algebra.md

 #### What are eigenvalues and eigenvectors?

-The word, "eigen" is perhaps most usefully translated from the German as meaning _characteristic_.
+The word, "eigen" is perhaps most usefully translated from German as meaning _characteristic_.
 So when we talk about an _eigenproblem_, we're talking about finding the _characteristic properties of something_.
 But characteristic of what?
 This module, like the previous weeks, will try and explain this concept of _"eigen-ness"_ primarily through a geometric interpretation, which allows us to discuss images rather than immediately getting tangled up in the maths.

 > This topic is often considered by students to be quite tricky.
 But once you know how to sketch these problems, the rest is just algebra.